Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 - **`Create(name)`**: Creates a new file, ensuring all parent directories exist.
 - **`Append(name, data)`**: Opens the file in append mode and writes bytes atomically.
 This is the primary write pattern for the commit log.
 - **`Read(name)`**: Returns the entire file contents.
 In real GFS, reads can be streamed in chunks.
 - **`Write(name, data)`**: Atomically replaces a file's content.
-This is used for SSTable creation — write the whole file at once, then make it visible.
+This is used for SSTable creation: write the whole file at once, then make it visible.
 - **`Register(name)`**: Registers a file that already exists on disk (used during recovery).

 The design of GFS is central to Bigtable's architecture.
 Because GFS replicates data across machines, Bigtable does not need to implement its own replication.
 SSTables are immutable once written, which makes them trivially replicable and cacheable.

----

-## 6. Chubby — The Lock Service
+## 6. Chubby: The Lock Service

 Chubby is a distributed lock service that Bigtable relies on for five critical functions: